 In addiction, we lose ourselves, and we often damage relationships.
 It can be hard in recovery to face yourself and forgive that past self who was so lost.
 You can start by taking baby steps toward self-forgiveness.
 Continue to work with a therapist to change negative thinking patterns of self-judgment.
 Resolve every day to set aside guilt and shame and to replace them with gratitude.
 Continue to nurture yourself and to nurture the relationships that matter to you.

 - Develop a talent, skill, or interest.

 We are all creative beings, and we all have unique talents and interests.
 Now is the time to start exercising your creativity.
 Creative work/play takes you out of your routine and out of the typical thoughts and feelings you get stuck in.
 Draw someone’s portrait, write a poem, choreograph a dance to your favorite song–it doesn’t have to be good.
 In fact, you might get a good laugh out of your attempts.
 Creativity comes in many forms.
 Find something you enjoy doing and do it regularly.

-Check out this interactive exercise that will help you cultivate self-love.
 Maybe this Valentine’s Day can be the beginning of your journey toward loving and respecting yourself.

 We Can Help

 If you are struggling with substance use or addiction, the best way to show love and respect for yourself is to get treatment.
 Let our professional, caring team at Great Oaks give you the tools and support you need to start your journey toward health and wellness.

 If you or someone you love is in need of alcohol or drug treatment, contact our Texas drug rehab, anytime at (877) 977-3268.
 We are here to help.